Prevention Policy

 The Annual Action Plan (AAP) is a compulsory document resulting from the Global Prevention Plan.
 The JAP describes the concrete actions to be taken in the coming year to achieve the goals set in the GPP.
 This includes specific measures to prevent accidents, improve working conditions and reduce risks.

-The prevention policy, including the global prevention plan and the annual action plan, should be reviewed annually.
-This ensures that the policy remains up-to-date and responds effectively to new or changed risks within the company.
+The prevention policy, of which the Annual Action Plan is a part, must be evaluated annually.
+This ensures that the policy remains up-to-date and effectively addresses new or evolving risks within the company.

 An employer’s failure to comply with the prevention policy can lead to: